7/18/2024

 Analyst, ABG

 Thank you.
 Very helpful.
-Yeah, I know about the seasonality, but sometimes it's hard to fully get it into the numbers.
-Okay, my second question is regarding this announcement with Cerebrus, where you highlighted in the press release that investments can go up to Euro 1 billion.
-You talked a little bit about this on the call earlier, about who decides the actual level and there are some downwards adjustments could you elaborate a little bit more about that and what are examples that would do downwards adjustment so to be clear the billion is a target once this thing is fully ramped up assuming that the market opportunity is there
+Yeah, I know about the seasonality, but sometimes it's hard to to fully get it into the numbers.
+OK, my second question is regarding this announcement with Cerebrus, where you highlighted in the press release that investments can go up to euro one billion.
+You talked a little bit about this on the call about who decides the actual level.
+And there are some downwards adjustments.
+Could you elaborate a little bit more about that and what are examples that would do downwards adjustments?

 speaker